PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 09:55:41
+Last updated: 2024-04-05 09:56:14
-Random Quote: Oh, come on.
-If you don't laugh, it just seems mean. - Barney Stinson
+Random Quote: Barney: "Our wedding is gonna be legendary."Robin: "No wait for it?"Barney: "I've got you, I don't have to wait for it anymore." - Barney Stinson